#1 of 19 Places to Visit in Jaisalmer

-These temples are famous for their Dilwara style paintings and architecture that was predominant in the medieval era.
+These temples are famous for their Dilwara style paintings and architecture that were predominant in the medieval era.
 The temples are built out of yellow sandstone and have intricate engravings on them.
-These temples have archaeological and religious significance attached to them.
-A huge chain of corridors connecting all the seven temples .....
+These temples have archaeological and religious .....

 #5 of 19 Places to Visit in Jaisalmer

 At a distance of 1.5 km from Jaisalmer Railway Station and 1.5 km from Jaisalmer Fort, Gadisar Lake or Gadsisar Lake is an artificial reservoir in Jaisalmer.
-It was the only source of water for the Jaisalmer city in the olden days and also one of the best Jaisalmer sightseeing places.
+It was the only source of water for the Jaisalmer city in the olden days and also one of the best sightseeing places in Jaisalmer.

-The Gadisar Lake was constructed by Raja Rawal Jaisal, the first ruler of Jaisalmer and later reconstructed by Maharawal Gadsi Singh in the year 1367 AD.
-It is said this rain water lake once provided water to the entire town.
+The Gadisar Lake was constructed by Raja Rawal Jaisal, the first ruler of Jaisalmer, and later reconstructed by Maharawal Gadsi Singh in the year 1367 AD.
+It is said that this rainwater lake once provided water to the entire town.
 At present Gadisar Lake gets water from Indira Gandhi Canal so it never dries.

 Located towards the south of Jaisalmer city, the entrance to the Gadisar Lake is through a magnificent and artistically carved yellow sandstone archway that is known as the Tilon-Ki-Pol.
-There are numerous shrines and small temples on the embankment of this lake.
-The most popular among these temples is the Krishna Temple which houses a statue of Lord Vishnu.
-There is a big domed pavilion in the .....
+There are numerous shrines and small temples on the embankment of this lake which can visit during your trip to Jaisalmer.
+The .....

 #6 of 19 Places to Visit in Jaisalmer

 At a distance of 45 km from Jaisalmer, Desert National Park is a wildlife sanctuary situated in the state of Rajasthan near the town of Jaisalmer.
-Situated in the sand dunes of Thar Desert, the Desert National Park is regarded as one of the largest national parks in India and also one of the top places to visit as part of Jaisalmer tour.
+Situated in the sand dunes of Thar Desert, the Desert National Park is regarded as one of the largest national parks in India, and among the top places to visit as part of Jaisalmer trip.

 The Desert National Park was established in 1980, and it depicts the ecosystem of the Thar Desert.
-Spread over an area of 3162 sq. km, the park is extensively covered by sand dunes over large extents.
-The main area of the park comprises compact salt lake bottoms, fixed dunes and craggy rocks.
-There are many lakes inside the national park including Rajbaugh Lake, Milak Lake and Padam Talao Lake.
+Spread over an area of 3162 sq. km, the park is extensively covered by sand dunes over large extents, and is one of the major Jaisalmer sightseeing places.
+The main area of the park comprises compact salt lake bottoms, fixed dunes, and craggy rocks.
+There are many lakes inside the national park including Rajbaugh Lake, Milak Lake, and Padam Talao Lake.